haacked/haacked.com/_posts/2014-03-10-master-time-with-reactive-extensions.markdown

 }
 ```

-What we do here is use the [`Observable.FromEEventPattern`](http://msdn.microsoft.com/en-us/library/system.reactive.linq.observable.fromeventpattern(v=vs.103).aspx) method create an observable from the `TextChanged` event.
+What we do here is use the <a href="http://msdn.microsoft.com/en-us/library/system.reactive.linq.observable.fromeventpattern(v=vs.103).aspx"><code>Observable.FromEventPattern</code> method</a> create an observable from the `TextChanged` event.
 If you're not used to it, the `FromEventPattern` method is kind of gnarly.

 Once again, Paul Betts has your back with the very useful [`ReactiveUI-Events` package on NuGet](https://www.nuget.org/packages/reactiveui-events/).
 This package adds an `Events` extension method to most Windows controls that provides observable event properties.
 Here's the code rewritten using that.
 It's much easier to understand.